rodneyxr/python-poetry-template/README.md

+## Deprecated

+This project has been deprecated in favor of [python-uv-template](https://github.com/rodneyxr/python-uv-template).

 # Template Project

 This is a template project for a Python application using Poetry for dependency management and pytest for testing.